emard/ulx3s-bin/README.md

 Beides FleaFPGA-JTAG, ULX3S can be programmed using OpenOCD too.
-External JTAG like FT2232 can be used, but in recent OpenOCD's appearedd FT232R driver which can be patched to work with onboard FT231X.
+External JTAG like FT2232 can be used, but in recent OpenOCD's appeared FT232R driver which can be patched to work with onboard FT231X.

 [Source openOCD FT232R](https://github.com/emard/openocd).